- Why switch to a whole foods plant-based diet?

 The secret is that you grow fresh new tastebuds every three weeks!
 So all you have to do is preserver for a few weeks to have a whole new experience of food.

 The Second Secret: Volumetrics

-  If you’re used to the “portion-control” mentality, you may have to change that mindset because plant foods are very low in calories but high in fiber and nutrients.
+If you’re used to the “portion-control” mentality, you may have to change that mindset because plant foods are low in calories but high in fiber and nutrients.
 You have to eat a high volume of food to get enough calories.
-Calorie density is much higher on processed foods so you may have a hard time believing you can eat heaping plates of food without gaining weight when you first start eating a plant-based diet.
+Calorie density is much higher in processed foods so you may have a hard time believing you can eat heaping plates of food without gaining weight when you first start eating a plant-based diet.

-  - Concentrated Fats: nuts, seeds, and avocados are easy to overeat because they are very high in calories.
+- Concentrated fats: nuts, seeds, and avocados are easy to overeat because they are very high in calories.
 You need healthy fats, but only about tablespoon per day will give you all the extra fat you need.
 Most fruits veggies grains and beans have some fat in them naturally.
 Adding a lot of fat to your diet isn’t necessary unless you are an elite athlete or a growing child.

 - Dried fruits: dates, figs, prunes raisins, and even apples and bananas must be used sparingly, or you can pack on the calories quickly.
 Fresh fruit has a fraction of the calories of dried fruit because water and fiber are intact and fill you up before you can overeat on them.

 - Ground whole-grain flour products.
 Even whole grains can pack on the calories when you bake them up into bread, cakes, tortillas, cookies, etc. this breaks down the fiber and can create insulin resistance by flooding the body with too much sugar at one time.

 Once you know what foods to eat and how to prepare them, you will be amazed at how satisfied you feel, and how effortlessly you lose weight.

 You never have to fight your natural appetite again!

 Humans are naturally designed to eat 3 to 5 pounds of food per day.